Wisdom Tooth Extractions in St. Charles, IL

 The doctor will schedule a follow-up appointment to ensure that it has properly healed.

-If you are in need of a wisdom tooth extraction, or you know someone who does, please do not hesitate to call our friendly staff and schedule an appointment.
+If you are in need of a wisdom tooth extraction in St. Charles, please do not hesitate to call our friendly staff and schedule an appointment.